 The company’s statement said results were typical for the seasonality of the business which generates high expenses for boat shows, inventory build-up, model maintenance and new production launches over the Autumn and Winter quarters, with comparatively lower revenues during the period.
 Higher expenses were also anticipated during the first half due to the operational integration of Privilége Marine, the French catamaran business Hanse acquired last June.

 In an investor interview, Hanse CEO Dr. Jens Gerhardt also discussed optimisation projects over the past 18 months, sales from Dusseldorf and….

 To continue reading, please see the subscription options below for accessing IBI Premium Content…

-You must be a subscriber and sign-in to access this content.
+You must be a subscriber and signed-in to access this content.

-Get access to IBI Plus Premium content Subscribe Today
+to gain access to IBI Plus Premium content.

-Alternatively REGISTER for 4 free Premium Content accesses per month and to receive IBI Daily News & Breaking News alerts.
+Alternatively, REGISTER to receive IBI Daily News & Breaking News alerts for free.